anwayaaras/Uber_Coding_Challenge/README.md

 3. flask

 This is the order of scripts to be executed(assuming all the the files were downloaded correctly from this directory) :
-*Create an instance of mongoDB (command- mongod)
+1. Create an instance of mongoDB (command- mongod)
-*Run import.sh to insert the food.json file on to the database.
+2. Run import.sh to insert the food.json file on to the database.
-*Run the server code: python main_server.py
+3. Run the server code: python main_server.py
-*Hit it with your search query as per the format specified in API docs.
+4. Hit it with your search query as per the format specified in API docs.
-*View the results!
+5. View the results!
-*Run the test.py script to test the code.
+6. Run the test.py script to test the code.

-Here is what each script does: food.csv- The given data was extracted from the website as a csv file.
+Here is what each script does:
+* _food.csv_ - The given data was extracted from the website as a csv file.

-csv_to_json.py- Converts the csv files into a json file.
+* _csv_to_json.py_ - Converts the csv files into a json file.
 The json file available on the SF data website contained a lot of unnecessary meta data.
 Hence, I implemented this code to clean and preprocess the data.

 food.json- Contains the data in form of a json file